expez/superstring/README.md

 ## Raison d'être

 This is a convenience library.
-There's nothing in here that you haven't written at least once before, but your time as valuable and you shouldn't have to do it again.
+There's nothing in here that you haven't written at least once before, but your time is valuable and you shouldn't have to do it again.

 It's also annoying to pull in `$library` as well as `clojure.string` to get complete coverage.
 Or pull in `$library` where the functions in `clojure.string` are renamed, or re-implemented with slightly different semantics.
 I've opted to alias all the vars in